The Tampa Bay 100

 Here's the course map, but just know... things might change.
 So before race day, if you download anything.
 Download the most recent map!

-1. Road Running.
-Do NOT run in the roads.
-This is not a “road race,” this is a point-to-point 100 mile urban-ultra tour of the Tampa Bay.
+1. Do NOT run in the roads.
+This is not a “road race,” this is a point-to-point 100 mile urban-ultra endurance tour of the Tampa Bay.
+There will only a few times when there may not be a sidewalk.
 Please use all designated sidewalks, paths, trails, bike lanes, and areas designated for foot traffic.

 2. Stopping Traffic.
 Do not stop traffic to cross any traffic light controlled crossing.
 This applies to runners, pacers, and crews.
 You must wait until the light turns green or it is safe to cross.

-3. Jaywalking.
+3. DO NOT Jaywalk.
 This is the act of walking (or running) at crossing that has traffic with a designated crossing point.

 4. Littering.
 Follow the Leave No Trace principle.
 This also includes leftovers from fruits like banana peels and orange rinds.
 You will pass by trash cans every so often, please use them.